Detectability of Gravitational-Wave Memory with LISA: A Bayesian Approach: Memory effect in LISA

 The next step is to include the response and TDI processing so we obtain L1-like data, which is how the TDI variable outputs are called.
 This is usually performed with the LISA software suite {\tt GWresponse}~\cite{lisa_gwresponse} and {\tt PyTDI}~\cite{PyTDI} to evaluate the response of LISA laser links and then compute the TDI variables.
 These computations also require orbits of LISA's spacecrafts, which are simulated using the {\tt LISAorbits} package~\cite{lisa_orbits}.

-In this work, we computed the orbits once and then used the fast version of the response+TDI, implemented in the {\tt LISARing} software~\cite{LISARing}, to save calculation time in view of the subsequent Bayesian analysis which is computationally time demanding.
+In this work, we computed the orbits once and then used the fast version of the response+TDI, which was implemented in the {\tt LISARing} software --this fast response is a prototype of the {\tt LISAX} implementation \cite{LISAX}, which is not yet public-- to save calculation time in view of the subsequent Bayesian analysis which is computationally time demanding.
 The detailed analysis of how LISA responds to the memory component can be found in Inchauspé et al.~\cite{Henri_Memory_Paper}.
 For the sake of clarity and completeness, an example of the post-processed signal shown in Fig.~\ref{fig:WaveformWithMem} can be found in Appendix~\ref{App:LisaResponse}, Fig.~\ref{fig:TimeTDIA}, along with technical notes to ensure reproducibility.
 We perform a Fourier transform on the resulting time-domain TDI channels, as the frequency domain is more convenient for SNR and likelihood computation.
 To limit spectral leakage, we use the Planck-taper window~\cite{Planck-taper_Windowing}, which is often adopted in GW analyses.
 We make use of the analytical Power Spectral Density (PSD) of the noise model~\cite{LISA_SciRD} as a reference to evaluate the noise level.